 The best way to propagate the waffle plant is by cuttings.
 Using Scissors, select four to six inches stems of waffle plant and cut them just above the node.
 Ensure, to remove all the leaves from the cuttings and place them in a bowl of water.
 Change the water in the bowl after a week.
 The roots will emerge after some days.
-Moreover, the roots will be ready for soil after 2 months.
+The rooted plantlets will be ready for transplanting into the soil after 2 months.

-You can grow herbs from seed indoors using hydroponic methods.
+You can also grow waffle plants as herbs from seed indoors using hydroponic methods.
 Seedlings should be grown in individual cups or flats of perlite.
-Soak seeds in water at night and use a misting spray to keep plants moist.
+Soak seeds in water at night and use a misting spray to keep plants moist after germination.

 The waffle plant should get plenty of water but not too much.
 Ensure you never let the soil become soggy, as this can cause root rot and kill your plant.
 A perfect example of the desired moisture is a sponge wrung out.

 When it comes to watering, keep in mind that your container-grown plants will usually need more frequent watering than those planted in the ground.
-While you don’t want the soil to be soggy, you also want it to be too dry.
-Too much water will cause plants to rot, which is never a good thing.
+While you don’t want the soil to be soggy, you also want it not to be too dry.
+Likewise, too much water will cause plants to rot, which is never a good thing.

 Temperature & Humidity

 ‘Snow White’ enjoys a warm environment.
 Indoors, temperatures between 60 and 80°F (15 to 26°C) will keep them happy.
-Indoor plants should do well if the temperatures don’t dip below 50°F (10°C).
+Indoor plants usually do well if the temperatures don’t dip below 50°F (10°C).

 You can help your Waffle plant grow by misting it daily and keeping it in a tray with pebbles and water.
 In addition, you can make sure that the soil is always moist to prevent the leaves from drying out.